 - Email travel plans to family and friends

-- Make sure your medical insurance covers for situations abroad
+- Make sure your medical insurance covers situations abroad

 - Implement home security tips and tricks to keep belongings safe while away

-Once your due diligence has been completed for your intended destination, make sure to be alert and ready during the trip.
-As stated in many of my presentations and previous blogs, situational awareness is key to personal security.
+Once your due diligence has been completed for your intended destination, be alert and ready during the trip.
+Situational awareness is key to personal security.

-- Don’t rely on GPS/Mobile maps, always have a physical map to reference to ensure you do not get stranded or wander into an unsafe situation (e.g. incorrect directions that leave you stranded in the wilderness)
+- Don’t always rely on GPS or mobile maps; always have a physical map to reference to ensure you do not get stranded or wander into an unsafe situation (incorrect directions that leave you stranded in the wilderness)

-- Use presence techniques while sightseeing in public places (e.g. look around while walking, keep your head up and do not reference directions/map on the street)
+- Use presence techniques while sightseeing in public places (e.g., look around while walking, keep your head up, and do not reference your map while out on the street)

-- Deter pickpockets and scam artists (e.g. keep purses/bags on the front of you, do not use a back pocket for wallets, cash, or mobile phones)
+- Deter pickpockets and scam artists (e.g., keep purses and bags in front of you, do not use a back pocket for wallets, cash, or mobile phones)

 Traveling abroad can be a life-changing experience for all.
 Make sure it is a positive life experience by doing your research, planning, and watching your back throughout the entire trip.